eliascreates/Fruit-Tiedot/README.md

-# fruit_tiedot
+# fruit_tiedot🍊

 A new Flutter project.
+This is a fruit app containing trivial information about fruits.
+Learn more about what you eat and take advantage of how they can assist you.
+Try new fruits ;-).

 ## Getting Started